lishenglilab/DRIVE/DRIVE_toy_example.md

 1. The toy dataset is only intended for workflow testing.
 2. The small input size may not reflect the runtime, memory usage, or predictive performance of full-scale datasets.
-3. All omics matrices should use consistent sample identifiers.
+3. All sample-level molecular feature files should use consistent sample identifiers.
 4. The drug input file must contain valid SMILES strings for all compounds.
+5. Pathway-level inputs may be generated by GSVA, ssGSEA, GSEA-derived scoring, or related pathway-scoring methods, but the scoring strategy should be consistent within a single run.
-5. The microRNA input file is optional and may be omitted if not available.
+6. The microRNA input file is optional and may be omitted if not available.
-6. For large-scale datasets, users may alternatively run `smart_ensemble.sh`, which enables automatic chunking and resource-aware scheduling.
+7. For large-scale datasets, users may alternatively run `smart_ensemble.sh`, which enables automatic chunking and resource-aware scheduling.